jundalisay/superb/content/en/research/smith/jurisprudence/part-5/chapter-2.md

 But he has not built his reasoning on a proper foundation.
 He says that every nation maintains and supports the government for its own good.
 If the government commits any offence against a neighbouring sovereign or subject, and its own people continue to support and protect it, they thereby become accessory and liable to be punished with it.

-By the Roman law, if any of those slaves had done any damage to another, the owner must=
+By the Roman law, if any of those slaves had done any damage to another, the owner must:
 - keep the slave no longer, or
 - pay the damage

-Similarly, a nation must=
+Similarly, a nation must:
 - allow itself to be liable for the damages, or
 - give up the government altogether.